PaulRijnvos/TennisGame-Kata-Java/README.md

 I'll have to resort to debugging and put a break-point at the RuntimeException.
 This shows that I didn't handle the score of 4-4.
-Ofcourse... the RunningScore only handles scores up to 3.
+Ofcourse...
+The RunningScore only handles scores up to 3.
 All higher scores than 3 should be:
 - Advantage for a player in case of 1 point difference.
 - Win for a player in case of 2, or more.., points difference.
 - Deuce in case of equal points.